-Applicants must personally appear at the U.S. Consulate for all passport services.
-We highly recommend that you follow the links below to fill out the required forms online and print them before coming into the U.S. Consulate.
+Applicants must personally appear at the U.S. Embassy or Consulate for all passport services.
+We highly recommend that you follow the links below to fill out the required forms online and print them before coming into the U.S. Embassy or Consulate.
 To apply for a passport, please make an appointment on our online appointment system for our Embassy in Abu Dhabi OR our Consulate General in Dubai and bring the required documents listed below to your appointment.
-The Consulate requests that applicants present original documents along with accompanying photocopies of all the original documents when submitting their application.
+The Embassy and Consulate request that applicants present original documents along with accompanying photocopies of all the original documents when submitting their application.

-For babies born in Dubai and the Northern Emirates, please see Consular Reports of Birth Abroad (CRBA) for requirements and fees.
+For babies born in UAE, please see Consular Reports of Birth Abroad (CRBA) for requirements and fees.

 Requirements for first time applicants:

 - Primary Evidence of U.S. Citizenship (photocopies and notarized copies are not acceptable):

 - U.S. birth certificate or Consular Report of Birth Abroad (CRBA)

 - Proof that both parents are U.S. citizens or that one U.S. citizen parent lived in the U.S. for the required period)

 - A photocopy of the front and back of each ID document that you will present when you apply.

 - Proof of identity (photocopies and notarized copies are not acceptable):